Press Contact: Jesse@RamonRising.Film

 Dr. Resa Keynotes Cesar Chavez Legacy Awards Gala

 Central Valley pediatrician, and subject of the upcoming documentary entitled RAMON RISING, Ramon Resa, MD had the honor of giving the keynote address at the Cesar Chavez Legacy Awards Gala because his story epitomizes the legacy of Cesar Chavez.
 Ramon’s journey from abandoned migrant farmworker boy to pediatrician embodies the reality that ordinary people can do truly extraordinary things.
 Multiple news outlets including ABC were on hand to cover Dr. Resa’s speech and to interview him about his incredible life story.

 With news coverage comes greater awareness.
 People are learning about Ramon’s seemingly insurmountable challenges and the RAMON RISING documentary being made about his life.
 And they are donating to help get the documentary made!

-The coverage kicked off Friday night after the gala on ABC7’s 11pm broadcast:
+The TV coverage kicked off in Los Angeles after the gala on ABC7’s 11pm broadcast

 Dr. Resa Speaking Event | Featured in The Mercury News